-- 1. Full/Benchmark assessment: The least restricted assessment type is a "full (or benchmark) assessment", which makes greater use of data than other assessment types and generally has a larger and more complex set of equations in the underlying assessment model than for many "data-moderate" or "data-poor" assessments.
+- 1. Full/Benchmark assessment: The least restricted assessment type is a "full (or benchmark) assessment", which makes greater use of data than other assessment types and generally has a larger and more complex set of equations in the underlying assessment model than for many "data moderate" or "data limited poor" assessments.
 A full assessment can be applied to a stock that has not been previously assessed or re-applied to a previously assessed stock, in which case the full assessment involves a re-examination of the underlying assumptions, data, and model parameters previously used to assess the stock.
 Full assessments are reviewed via the full STAR process, which includes STAR panel review.
 The STAR Panel reviewers are encouraged to convey issues they are concerned with to the STAT during the two-week review period prior to the STAR panel to make them aware and provide as much lead time as possible for them to address them. - 2.
 Update assessment: Resource limitations constrain the number of full assessments that can be conducted and reviewed during an assessment cycle.
 For assessment models that have relatively few outstanding modeling or data issues and provide relatively stable results as new data are added, an "update assessment" may be preferable when more current information is desired and there are other priorities for full assessments.
-An update assessment is defined as an assessment that maintains the model structure of the previous full assessment, with additions generally restricted to data that have become available since the last assessment appended to previously evaluated time series, along with limited allowable minor alterations (described further in section 7 of this document).
+An update assessment is defined as an assessment that maintains the model structure of the previous full assessment, with additions generally restricted to data that have become available since the last assessment added appended to previously evaluated time series, along with limited allowable minor alterations (described further in section 7 of this document).
 Authors are encouraged to incorporate sections by reference to the previous full assessment where methods do not differ appreciably.
 Update assessments are reviewed by the relevant subcommittee of the SSC rather than by a STAR panel.
-The review of update assessments for groundfish stocks should take place by June to provide sufficient time for issues that may arise to be addressed prior to the mop-up STAR Panel in fall if necessary. - 3.
-Catch-only or catch and climate-only projection: In some cases, only recent fisheries catch or catch and climate information are added to an existing, approved stock assessment model to generate catch-only or catch and climate-only projections for the stock.
-The latter case is applicable only to benchmark assessments that include a relationship between environmental variables and environmental parameters, in which case the projections should consider these relationships.
-Catch-only and catch and climate-only projections are reviewed by the relevant subcommittee of the SSC rather than by a STAR panel.
-The review of catch-only and catch and climate-only projections for groundfish stocks should take place by September to allow incorporation of new total catch estimates in the Groundfish Expanded Mortality Multi-year (GEMM) product.
-Given the simplified nature of the documentation for groundfish, the two-week distribution rule may be waived by the relevant SSC subcommittee Chair.
+The review of update assessments for groundfish stocks should take place by June to provide sufficient time for issues that may arise to be addressed prior to the mop-up STAR Panel (if necessary) in the fall.